English MA Degree Requirements

 Plan III (Capstone Option) consists of 30 hours of coursework (10 courses).
 A minimum of 27 hours (9 courses) must be in English, and 21 credit hours (7 courses) or 80% of the coursework must be at the 6000 level.
 In addition, students will complete a Capstone project over the course of their final two semesters of study either a scholarly article or a creative writing project.
 The scholarly article should be approximately 20-35 pages (page length dependent upon the specifications of the scholarly journal to which the student chooses to submit).
 The project will engage in original scholarly research and demonstrate advanced mastery of pertinent critical assumptions, methodologies, and practices in the discipline.
 The Creative project must be approved by the student's capstone committee, comprised of the student's major professor and two other graduate faculty readers.

-Under all three plans, students must get the approval of the Director of Graduate Studies for their course selections.
-See the Director of Graduate Studies for required advisement before registering for classes each term.
+Under all three plans, students must get the approval of the Coordinator of Graduate Studies for their course selections.
+See the Coordinator of Graduate Studies for required advisement before registering for classes each term.

 Under all three plans, a reading knowledge of one foreign language (ordinarily Latin, French, German, or Spanish) is required.
 One may meet this requirement by one of the following: 1) completing a language course numbered 2002 with a grade of B or better during the course of study (no course or courses in a foreign language will count toward the required number of hours for the degree); 2) presenting an undergraduate transcript that indicates completion of a language course numbered 2002 (or its equivalent) with a grade of B or better within five years of the time the student enters the program; or 3) passing a standardized test administered by the testing office and the Department of International Languages and Cultures.